rkwitt/teaching/WS2526/CV/PS/README.md

 ### Automatic grading

 Automatic grading is done via [Otter-Grader](https://otter-grader.readthedocs.io/en/latest/).
 Each assignment will have automatic tests assigned to it (which you can run yourself) that will be run by me once the deadline for an exercise sheet has passed. *We will go through an example in the first PS*.
 To set up your environment so that you can start working on the assignments, I have provided an exemplary setup below (adjust to your system).

-**Note**: all handed-in exercises have to *pass* the auto-grader, if not, **0 points** will be assigned automatically (hence, I do recommend to test them before handing them in).
+⚠️ All handed-in exercises have to *pass* the auto-grader, if not, **0 points** will be assigned automatically (hence, I do recommend to test them before handing them in).
 Please also make sure the file naming, as specified in the exercise sheet, is correct.

 ### Policy on the use of AI tools in the PS